 What does this mean?
-If your Tortie kitty’s breed is known to be prone to specific conditions, you’ll need to be cautious for those health complications.
-And regardless of your pet’s breed or fur color, you should never neglect its needs.
-Which brings us to the upcoming question.
+If your Tortie kitty’s breed is known to be prone to specific conditions, you’ll need to be cautious about those health complications.
+And regardless of your pet’s breed or fur color, you should never neglect its needs, which brings us to the upcoming question.

 How To Care For A Tortie Kitten

-As I promised you in the beginning of this article, I’ll cover some tips and tricks on taking care of a Tortoiseshell cat or kitten.
+As I promised you at the beginning of this article, I’ll cover some tips and tricks on taking care of a Tortoiseshell cat or kitten.
 Let’s start with the basics.

 Pinpoint the breed